 4. Date: March 25th in R2 (next to Rock 107)

 This session will cover IP basics, including patents, trademarks, copyrights and trade secrets, methods of developing and protecting IP, strategies for building an IP portfolio, and the role of IP in corporate transactions.
 Students will learn the central role IP assets play in the company’s valuation, and how this impacts fund raising and exits.
+Be sure to RSVP for the workshop here.

 5. Date: April 2nd in R2 (next to Rock 107)

 This session will address questions that arise in most every startup regarding distributing equity among the founders (i.e. dividing the pie without being divisive), providing for restricted stock for the founders, and the impact that dilution has on the company’s capitalization table prior to angel and venture investment.
+Be sure to RSVP here.

 The business track of the New Venture Competition offers the opportunity for teams HBS students to obtain reimbursement for up to $1,000 of eligible expenses (see eligibility for details) that were incurred in the course of running an experiment to validate core assumptions about your business.
 All expenses must have been incurred prior to your submission.
 This reimbursement is available to HBS students who officially enter the Competition by the 12:00 noon, February 5, 2014 deadline and submit their receipts by April 14, 2014.
 No exceptions will be made for late reimbursement requests and receipt submissions.